 The Hong Kong Research Grants Council (RGC) introduced a competitive Hong Kong PhD Fellowship Scheme in 2010/11.
 The aim is to attract outstanding students from Hong Kong or overseas.
 For details, see:

 4. Postgraduate courses

 5. Information for current students

 - Probation – By the end of the probationary period, MPhil/PhD candidates must demonstrate capability in research, submit a detailed scheme of research, and complete the required proportion of coursework (for MPhil and 4-year PhD only).
 Please see the Arts Faculty guidelines for the pre-confirmation research proposal: http://arts.hku.hk/PGprogrammes/rpg/guidelines.html

 - Teaching – Studentship holders may be asked to tutor for departmental courses (see below).
 For this reason, all RPGs registered after 2010-11 must obtain the University’s ‘Certificate of Teaching and Learning in Higher Education’.
 Please see this link for further information: http://www.cetl.hku.hk/certificate-courses.
 In addition, see this web site for useful information about teaching techniques: http://www.teachphilosophy101.org/

-- Responsibilities - Funded research postgraduate students (RPGs) should contribute to life in the Philosophy Department.
-They are required to attend PHIL6820, the Graduate Seminar in Research Methods, in the first semester of study.
-RPGs are also expected to attend the weekly department seminars.
+- Responsibilities – Funded research postgraduate students (RPGs) should contribute to life in the Philosophy Department.
+They are expected to attend the fall semester Senior Seminar and the spring semester Graduate Seminar each year.
+RPGs are also supposed to attend the weekly department seminars.
 The Department may ask RPGs to invigilate examinations, mark exam scripts, and/or assist with Open Day.
 The Department also expects RPGs to obtain the ‘Certificate of Teaching and Learning in Higher Education’ and to work as teaching assistants at some point during their studies.